StandaloneDynamics/django-umsebenzi/README.md

 # Setup

 * Add the app `umsebenzi` to `INSTALLED_APPS`
-* Umsebenzi comes with its own router `DefaultRouter`.
-To add it to your main router:
+* Umsebenzi uses `DefaultRouter` for its urls.
+To add it to your main router in your project:
 ```
 from umsebenzi.urls import router as umsebenzi_router